Housing and Homelessness Strategy

 In accordance with Part 3 of the Housing (Wales) Act 2014 the Council has to undertake a new Gypsy and Traveller Accommodation Assessment (GTAA) to assess the future accommodation needs of the Gypsy and Traveller Community every 5 years.
 The GTAA 2022 will determine whether there is a requirement for additional site provision within Neath Port Talbot for permanent residential pitches and / or transit pitches in the short term and up to 2036.

 The Council had been required to carry out a survey in 2020 but was unable to do so due to Covid 19 restrictions.
 The next GTAA is due to be finalised and published by 24th February 2022.
-The survey itself will be taking place over the summer months from the 13th July until the 16th September 2021.
+The survey itself took place over the summer months from the 13th July until the 16th September 2021.

 This 2022 Study will replace the previous study that was undertaken in 2016 once it is approved by Welsh Government.